dlbock/dlbock.github.io/_posts/2023/2023-02-15-valuable-async-work-principles.md

 Some examples in reality:
 - Business context of new projects/initiatives should be documented in written format.
 New folks who join a project/initiative midway can read about it after the fact and get up to speed.
 This democratizes context and hopefully prevents the cycle of people repeating themselves over and over in meetings, not to mention the high probability of knowledge leaks because certain people have context that others don't.
-- When writing any documentation (e.g. incident playbook, how-tos, onboarding docs), assume your audience has zero context and spell everything out.
+- When writing any content (e.g. incident playbook, how-tos, onboarding docs, project contexts), assume your audience has zero context and spell everything out.
 - Meetings should include information on why it's being held and an agenda so the audience knows what to expect.

 ### Schedule meetings with focus & intention